Sudakatux/donttellmybroproxy/README.md

 # clj.donttellmybroproxy

 The goal is for an interactive proxy.
-You can currently create routes and associate to a route
+Started writing this to be able to test ui integrations, change headers etc, and ended finding it usefull for other backend integratios as well

 ## Building and running
 If you use leiningen https://leiningen.org then `lein uberjar` will build the source